okeeffed/cheat-sheets/Advanced-React-Redux.md

 If we had our API server on another server, we would use a token because cookies would not be able to access the domain with the cookie.
 It also means we could keep a single location for both mobile and web application.

-This set up also means that we can had different developers working on different projects.s
+This set up also means that we can had different developers working on different projects.